pnp/cli-microsoft365/docs/docs/cmd/spfx/project/project-permissions-grant.md

 ## Remarks

 !!! important
-    Run this command in the folder where the project that you want to rename is located.
+    Run this command in the folder where the project is located from where you want to grant the permissions.

 This command grant the permissions defined in: _package-solution.json_.